This website is maintained through 'Mark_OS' and Hermes agent workflows for machine readability.

 It published a LinkedIn post that I did not remember approving.

-The evidence showed that I had typed APPROVE, so this was not a rogue agent inventing consent or a dramatic story about machines running away with the marketing calendar.
-The more useful lesson was smaller, duller and far more important: the approval design was too loose.
+The evidence showed that I had typed APPROVE.
+The agent had not invented consent or taken over the marketing calendar.
+The more useful lesson was smaller, duller and more important: the approval design was too loose.

-A one-word reply was enough to move from draft to publication, even though the image, context and final payload were not being confirmed clearly enough at the moment of approval.
+A single word reply was enough to move from draft to publication, even though the image, context and final payload were not being confirmed clearly enough at the moment of approval.

 That is the kind of failure marketing teams need to understand before they let AI agents anywhere near external channels.

-The deeper risk is bad governance: unclear approvals, weak state, invisible assumptions, missing audit trails, and publishing actions that happen one step faster than human judgement.
+Bad copy is easy to spot.
+Bad governance is harder.
+It sits inside unclear approvals, weak state, invisible assumptions, missing audit trails and publishing actions that happen one step faster than human judgement.

 AI marketing systems need more than prompts